adriandolha/cloud-demo/lorem-ipsum/infrastructure/aws/ecs-playground/README.md

-#Deploys on AWS
+# Deploys on AWS ECS

-Deploy VPC with public and private subnet in AWS.
+Deploy lorem ipsum app using Terraform.